 About Carlos Guillermo Smith

-Carlos Guillermo Smith is a proven fighter for our community's working families.
-A proud alumnus of the University of Central Florida, Carlos proudly identifies as a Latino, LGBT and forward thinking millennial who reflects the values and diversity of House District 49.
+Representative Carlos Guillermo Smith is a proven fighter for Florida’s working families and students.
+An alumnus of the University of Central Florida, Carlos proudly identifies as a LGBTQ, Latinx and forward thinking millennial who reflects the values and diversity of Florida.

 The Smiths: A working class family of public servants

 Carlos was born and raised in the Sunshine State, attended public schools, and graduated in 1999 from Spanish River High School in Boca Raton, FL.
 His parents immigrated to Florida in 1978 to find work and live the American dream.
 His French Canadian mother, Johanne, maintains a public school ESOL program working with students who do not speak English as a first language.
 His father, Luis Ricardo, is the owner of a small business which specializes in pool cleaning services.
-His older sister Cathy is a first responder serving her community as a firefighter, and his younger sister Kristine, is attending her second year of residency at UF Health in Jacksonville with a specialty in OBGYN.
+His older sister Cathy is a first responder serving her community as a firefighter, and his younger sister Kristine, is an OBGYN physician.

 Real world experience and work in the private and non-profit sector